NickFerd/Highlights/README.md

 # Highlights
-Project for automatic creation of NBA games/players highlights and upload to Youtube
+Auto creation and upload to YouTube videos of NBA games/players highlights